bteze001/College-Compass/README.md

 npm install

 4. **Set up environment variables**
-Create a `.env` file in the `frontend` directory and add your Foursquare API key:
+Create a `.env` file in the `frontend` directory and add your Foursquare API key (Sign Up for an account and generate an api key with after clicking "create a new project":
 VITE_API_KEY=your_foursquare_api_key_here

 5. **Run the app locally**